 “The award does not interfere with Venezuela’s environmental rules or regulations, but only requires Venezuela to compensate Crystallex for the results of its inequitable actions and expropriation,” he wrote.

-Alex Yanos led the HHR team, which included Meaghan Gragg, Andrew Schwenk, and Apoorva Patel.
+The HHR team included Meaghan Gragg, Andrew Schwenk, and Apoorva Patel.
 Carlos Ramos-Mrosovsky, who has now joined HHR, previously worked on the case at Freshfields Bruckhaus & Deringer.